Hermitage Museum

-The State Hermitage Museum (Государственный Эрмитаж) is a museum of art and culture in Saint Petersburg, Russia.
-It is the second largest art museum in the world by gallery space.
-It was founded in 1764 when Empress Catherine the Great acquired an impressive collection of paintings from the Berlin merchant Johann Ernst Gotzkowsky.
+The State Hermitage Museum (Государственный Эрмитаж) is a museum of art and culture in Saint Petersburg, Russia, and holds the largest collection of paintings in the world.
+It was founded in 1764 when Empress Catherine the Great acquired a collection of paintings from the Berlin merchant Johann Ernst Gotzkowsky.
 The museum celebrates the anniversary of its founding each year on 7 December, Saint Catherine's Day.
 It has been open to the public since 1852.
-The Art Newspaper ranked the museum 6th in their list of the most visited art museums, with 1,649,443 visitors in 2021.
+The Art Newspaper ranked the museum 10th in their list of the most visited art museums, with 2,812,913 visitors in 2022.

-Its collections, of which only a small part is on permanent display, comprise over three million items (the numismatic collection accounts for about one-third of them).
+Its collections, of which only a small part is on permanent display, comprise over three million items (the numismatic collection accounting for about one-third of them).
 The collections occupy a large complex of six historic buildings along Palace Embankment, including the Winter Palace, a former residence of Russian emperors.
 Apart from them, the Menshikov Palace, Museum of Porcelain, Storage Facility at Staraya Derevnya, and the eastern wing of the General Staff Building are also part of the museum.
 The museum has several exhibition centers abroad.
 The Hermitage is a federal state property.
 Since July 1992, the director of the museum has been Mikhail Piotrovsky.

 Of the six buildings in the main museum complex, five—namely the Winter Palace, Small Hermitage, Old Hermitage, New Hermitage, and Hermitage Theatre—are all open to the public.
 The entrance ticket for foreign tourists costs more than the fee paid by citizens of Russia and Belarus.
 However, entrance is free of charge the third Thursday of every month for all visitors, and free daily for students and children.
 The museum is closed on Mondays.
 The entrance for individual visitors is located in the Winter Palace, accessible from the Courtyard.

-Etymology

-A hermitage is the dwelling of a hermit or recluse.
-The word derives from Old French hermit, ermit "hermit, recluse", from Late Latin eremita, from Greek eremites, that means "people who live alone", which is in turn derived from ἐρημός (erēmos), "desert".
+Name

+A hermitage is the dwelling of a hermit or recluse, who lives in isolation from society.
+Originally, the "Hermitage" of the Winter Palace referred the Palace's private apartments -- so-named because, as the personal residence of the Tsars, they were intended to be a refuge from the obligations of courtly life; where the Russian sovereigns could retreat to with their intimate circle of personal friends.
+As such, what is today the Hermitage Museum was initially the personal collection of the Russian Imperial family.

+The Hermitage of the Winter Palace was founded by Catherine the Great, who used these apartments to host private salons.
+She also founded the Museum's collection in 1764, with a collection of 225 paintings from Western Europe.

+Today, the Hermitage Museum includes a complex of six buildings, and has extended beyond the original palace apartments (today called the "Small Hermitage").